Blendify/blender-manual/trunk/blender_docs/manual/advanced/scripting/python/addons.rst

 File Locations
 ==============

-For information on the location of blender directories
+For information on the location of Blender's directories
 see: :doc:`Configuration & Data Paths </getting_started/installing/configuration/directories>`

 You can also create a personal folder containing new add-ons and configure your files' path in